-A recent study by the Murdoch Children’s Research Institute in Melbourne has found that long lasting tolerance to peanuts can be achieved.
+A recent study by the Murdoch Children’s Research Institute in Melbourne has found that long-lasting tolerance to peanuts can be achieved.

 The study monitored a group of children over a period of 18 months, who were given a course of immunotherapy and probiotics for their peanut allergy.
-The goal was to desensitize these children to peanuts by gradually introducing a peanut allergen in the form of flour into their diet, along with a probiotic that contained Lactobacillus rhamnosus.
+The goal was to desensitise these children to peanuts by gradually introducing a peanut allergen in the form of flour into their diet, along with a probiotic that contained Lactobacillus rhamnosus.

 In this pilot trial, led by Professor Mimi Tang, 82% of children showed no adverse reactions to eating peanuts when tested a few weeks after completing the course of immunotherapy compared with 3.6% who were receiving a placebo.